kclconsult/tmrweb/README.md

 # TMRWeb

 Store clinical guidelines and determine their interactions.
+[View an example](api/).

 Serves as an example of a re-implementated guideline processing tool ([TMR](https://github.com/veruskacz/CG-RDF)) under a defined microservice architecture.